jinyang6/Save-my-GPT-keys-ReactJS/README.md

 ## How to use

 1. Click "+" to add a new key
+2. Fill in the provider (autocompletes from previously used providers)
-2. Fill in the provider, name, and your API key
+3. Fill in the name and your API key
-3. Use the copy/edit/delete icons to manage keys
+4. Use the copy/edit/delete icons to manage keys

 Note: All keys are stored locally in your user files.
 The app simply helps you organize them.